udacity/create-your-own-adventure/english/marshmallow.md

-Before reading this story, you must watch [this](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to set the right mood.

 This is a story to look for your own, to [fight your way out of this](fight-out/fight-out.md) or to calm down

 Talk to [neighbour](talk_to_neighbour/talk_to_neighbour.md)